Paresthesia: Treatment

-Medications offered can include the immunosuppressant prednisone, intravenous gamma globulin (IVIG), anticonvulsants such as gabapentin or Gabitril, or antiviral medication, depending on the underlying cause.
+Medications offered can include the immunosuppressant prednisone, intravenous gamma globulin (IVIG), anticonvulsants such as gabapentin or tiagabine, or antiviral medication, depending on the underlying cause.

 In addition to treatment of the underlying disorder, palliative care can include the use of topical numbing creams, such as lidocaine or prilocaine.
 Ketamine has also been successfully used, but is generally not approved by insurance.
 Careful consideration must be taken to apply only the necessary amount, as excess can contribute to these conditions.
 Otherwise, these products generally offer extremely effective, but short-lasting relief from these conditions.

-Paresthesia caused by stroke may receive some temporary benefit from high doses of Baclofen multiple times a day.
+Paresthesia caused by stroke may receive some temporary benefit from high doses of baclofen multiple times a day.
 HIV patients who self-medicate with cannabis report that it reduces their symptoms.

 Paresthesia caused by shingles is treated with appropriate antiviral medication.

 Etymology

-The word paresthesia (/ˌpærᵻsˈθiːziə, -ʒə/; British English paraesthesia; plural paraesthesiae /-zii/ or paraesthesias) comes from the Greek para ("beside", i.e., abnormal) and aisthesia ("sensation").
+The word paresthesia (/ˌpærᵻsˈθiːziə, -ʒə/; British English paraesthesia; plural paraesthesiae /-zii/ or paraesthesias) comes from the Greek para ("beside", i.e., 'abnormal') and aisthesia ("sensation").